adamlgreen/adamlgreen.github.io/about_me.md

 I'm able to work on this podcast full-time thanks to a generous grant from [Emergent Ventures](https://www.mercatus.org/emergentventures).
 Any views expressed on this site or on the podcast are solely my own and do not reflect those of Emergent Ventures or The Mercatus Center.

 ## Contact
 Podcast- or research-related inquiries, comments, and suggestions can be sent to [adam@theframeshift.com](adam@theframeshift.com).
+For more information, see [here](https://adamlgreen.com/about/).